coolboyhy1607/remote-swe-agents/AmazonQ.md

 - **Build errors**: Check that dependencies are up to date (`npm ci` to update)
 - **TypeScript errors**: Ensure type definitions are accurate and use type assertions when necessary
 - **CDK Snapshot Test Failures**: When modifying infrastructure in CDK, snapshot tests may fail.
 Update snapshots using `cd cdk && npm run test -- -u`
+- **Import errors from agent-core**: Always use the official export paths defined in agent-core's package.json.
+Do not directly import from internal paths like `@remote-swe-agents/agent-core/lib/todo` or `@remote-swe-agents/agent-core/schema/todo` as these are not officially exported and may cause build failures.